 In the UK, it can be easy to take the culture for granted.
-A large chunk of your attendees will have been to a BiCon before and know how they should behave, and know that they can tell you if someone is not doing so.
+A large chunk of your attendees will have been to a BiCon before and know how they should behave, and know that they can (should!) tell you if someone is not doing so.
 Partly because it started small and many of the attendees came from a long-running bisexual group, much of that culture has been there from the start… but not all.
 Things have changed over the years as awareness has increased.

 If you're starting a series of events from scratch, it's a bit harder.

-But either way, you want to have a set of guidelines – in the UK, we call that the 'Code of Conduct' – and be seen to enforce them.
+But either way, you want to have a set of rules – in the UK, we call that the 'Code of Conduct' – and be seen to enforce them.
 The number of issues brought to your attention will probably be rather less than most events of a similar size, but if nothing is, people probably don't think they can do so.

-Everything else is icing on that cake.
+Everything else is toppings on that pizza.

 AVAC – "all venues are compromises"

 Your job, as someone running a BiCon, is to pick one set of compromises.
 The ideal venue doesn't exist, so trying to reach for perfection in a venue is futile and you will have to make some somewhere: location, facilities, cost etc etc.

 You need to be aware of the compromises that recent teams have made.
 It can be fine to have the accommodation on top of a hill away from the venue for one year (especially if you do something about it, like arrange for some transport up and down it) but if there were physical access issues last year then it is probably more important not to have them next year.
 Fortunately, different organisers tend to prioritise different things anyway.